eslint/eslint/docs/src/extend/stats.md

 * `times` (`TimePass[]`)<br>
   The times spent on (parsing, fixing, linting) a file, where the linting refers to the timing information for each rule.
     * `TimePass` (`{ parse: ParseTime, rules: Record<string, RuleTime>, fix: FixTime, total: number }`)<br>
-    An array containing the times spent on (parsing, fixing, linting)
+    An object containing the times spent on (parsing, fixing, linting)
       * `ParseTime` (`{ total: number }`)<br>
         The total time that is spent when parsing a file.
       * `RuleTime` (`{ total: number }`)<be>